Sterling dips, gilt yields rise before Carney speech

 The spread over German Bund yields is at its highest since mid-2010 and the spike in market rates has broadly helped sterling.
 The pound is up 2 percent against the dollar and has gained 1.5 percent against the euro so far this month.

-"The effective tightening of monetary policy cannot be what the Bank had in mind when it chose to pursue forward guidance," Alvin Tan, currency strategist at Societe Generale.
+"The effective tightening of monetary policy cannot be what the BoE had in mind when it chose to pursue forward guidance," Alvin Tan, currency strategist at Societe Generale.

 "Carney will get a chance to push back against the market, and we are likely to hear a more robust assertion of lower rates for longer."